 (Almost) any cat will tell you that you can never have enough catnip mice around the house.
-Catnip toys are generally inexpensive and most cats seem to get a lot of satisfaction out of them.
-Prices vary, but Amazon often has some of the best pricing on these types of products.
+Small catnip toys are generally inexpensive and most cats seem to get a lot of satisfaction out of them.
+Prices vary, but Amazon often has some low pricing on these types of products.

 The Kong company makes a line of unique quality cat toys that are also inexpensive.
 The Kong Wubba for cats is catnip infused, and rattles.
 To make things more irresistible to your cat, the tails make a crinkling noise that cats love.

 The Hugga Wubba has longer tails for hind legs to kick at (cats often love to use those back paws to tear up their prey), and is soft and fuzzy.

 Does your cat like to play with the plastic rings from the milk carton.
 For some cats, these are hard to resist.
 But, they're not really cat safe and can be chewed through and possibly swallowed.
 So, get yourself some Doskocil Cat Crazies for your cat to play with instead.

 If you get the urge to make your own cat toys, why not simply use ones that you don't really have to make?
 You've already got some of these items around the house I'm sure.
 You do have a cat around the house, right?
 (That's the first ingredient.)

 Take one cat, and add a felt furniture pad.
 They fly, they flip, you can carry them around in your mouth (if you're a cat), and they scoot and roll.

 What could be more fun?
 Priscilla is preoccupied by the catnip in the ball toy, but the felt pad is just over there to her right.
 She loves them.